hoangduytran/blender-manual/manual/render/eevee/materials/nodes_support.rst

 -----------

 Ambient Occlusion
-   The sample count is not used.
+   The *Only Local* option is not supported.

 Camera Data
    EveHair Inforything is compatible.